 There is currently limited clinical evidence indicating that CPP-109 will be a safe and effective treatment for any addiction in humans.
-To date, one double-blind, placebo controlled study and two open-label clinical studies have been completed in Mexico relating to the use of vigabatrin in the treatment of cocaine addiction and methamphetamine addiction.
-Only 76 persons in the aggregate completed these trials.
+To date, one doubleblind, placebo controlled trial and two open-label clinical studies have been completed in Mexico relating to the use of vigabatrin in the treatment of cocaine addiction and methamphetamine addiction.
+Only 76 persons receiving vigabatrin completed these trials in the aggregate.
 Further, these studies were conducted in Mexico and were not subject to FDA oversight in any respect, including study design and protocol.
 For these reasons, there can be no assurance that the results of subsequent clinical trials in the United States will corroborate the results of these pilot studies.
 The results of these studies are not necessarily predictive of results that will be obtained in later stages of clinical testing in the United States or ensure success in later stage clinical trials and neither study provided enough evidence regarding safety or efficacy to support an NDA filing with the FDA.